-Rs 502 Religious Perspectives in Psychology

-Transition and growth in faith from the religion of youth to the religion of maturity; understanding of faith in this process of growth; problems associated with the learning, living and transmission of the Christian message.

-Rs 505 Sacramental Theology

-Use of the conceptual model of religious belonging, and its application by Christianity; deeper understanding of sacrament from historical perspective as well as the experience of living in a faith community.

-Rs 506 Communication Workshop: Interpersonal

-Communication Skills

-Introducing the student to awareness of self and others, development of listening skills, examining barriers to effective interpersonal communication, constructive use of feedback and emphatic responding, developing basics for community support system.

-Rs 507 Communication Workshop: Conflict Resolution 2 credits

-Applying interpersonal communication skills to conflicts within ourselves and between us and others, dealing with fear, ignorance, frustration and violence, alternatives to manipulation and creative alternatives for conflict management.

-Rs 508 Communication Workshop:

-Communications and Processes

-Clarifying expectations, dealing with conflict in constructive ways, understanding patterns of behavior in groups, reducing defensiveness, alternative ways of building satisfying living/working groups.

-Rs 510 Theology of the New Testament

-The nature of revelation inspiration; historical backgrounds of the writers, unifying hermeneutical principles for New Testament exegesis.

-Rs 513 Foundations of Pastoral Minsitry

-Meaning of ministry and of pastoral ministry, with further investigation into different styles of ministry now present in the Church, both in traditional ministries and in emerging new ministries.

-Rs 514 Foundations of Religious Education

-An examination of the various philosophies and current approaches to religious education.
-An exploration of the relationships between human learning, religious education and the Church's ministry.

-Rs 515 Prayer and Worship

-cred

-Introduction to the nature and historical forms of liturgy, present directives and contemporary theology of worship.
+- Rs 502 Religious Perspectives in Psychology 2 credits Transition and growth in faith from the religion of youth to the religion of maturity; understanding of faith in this process of growth; problems associated with the learning, living and transmission of the Christian message. - Rs 505 Sacramental Theology 3 credits Use of the conceptual model of religious belonging, and its application by Christianity; deeper understanding of sacrament from historical perspective as well as the experience of living in a faith community. - Rs 506 Communication Workshop: Interpersonal Skills 2 credits This course looks at self-image, life-scripting, response-ability, and effective communication skills.
+Exercises facilitate people getting in touch with patterns of their behavior and that of others. - Rs 507 Communication Workshop: Conflict Resolution 2 credits Applying interpersonal communication skills to conflicts within ourselves and between us and others, dealing with fear, ignorance, frustration and violence, alternatives to manipulation and creative alternatives for conflict management. - Rs 508 Communication Workshop: Communications and Processes 2 credits Clarifying expectations, dealing with conflict in constructive ways, understanding patterns of behavior in groups, reducing defensiveness, alternative ways of building satisfying living/ working groups. - Rs 510 Theologies of the New Testament 3 credits The nature of revelation inspiration; historical backgrounds of the writers, unifying hermeneutical principles for New Testament exegenesis. - Rs 513 Foundations of Pastoral Minsitry 3 credits Meaning of ministry and of pastoral ministry, with further investigation into different styles of ministry now present in the Church, both in traditional ministries and in emerging new ministries. - Rs 514 Foundations of Religious Education 3 credits An examination of the various philosophies and current approaches to religious education.
+An exploration of the relationships between human learning, religious education and the Church's ministry. - Rs 515 Prayer and Worship 2 credits Introduction to the nature and historical forms of liturgy, present directives and contemporary theology of worship.
 The characteristics of good liturgy.
-Also some theology on the nature of prayer.

-Rs 516 Adult Religious Education

-An examination of group process in relation to adult learning and a development of skills in writing learning objectives and designing and facilitating group learning experiences.

-Rs 517 Adult Religious Learning

-An examination of religious and psycho-social development of adults at various stages and of educational models and strategies to serve the faith development of adults.

-Rs 521 Youth Ministry: Theory and Practice
+Also some theology on the nature of prayer. - Rs 516 Adult Religious Education 3 credits An examination of group process in relation to adult learning and a development of skills in writing learning objectives and designing and facilitating group learning experiences. - Rs 517 Adult Religious Learning 3 credits An examination of religious and psycho-social development of adults at various stages and of educational models and strategies to serve the faith development of adults. - Rs 521 Youth Ministry: Theory and Practice 3 credits